-“The Pale Green Eyes, one story of many, in the small book of folklore.
+“The Pale Green Eyes is one story of many in the small book of folklore.

-Up in the north where the green grass is replaced by the hard greys of stones, and the dew drops freeze to where they cling, is a small community of hardy people.
+Up in the north, where the green grass is replaced by the hard greys of stones, and the dew drops freeze to where they cling, is a small community of hardy people.
 They live in the sleet and snow, building their homes from the woods that protect them from the harsh winds of the few lands that are further north than they are.
-Their nights last weeks, and there days come and go in minutes, they struggle through life in darkness.
-If it were not for the light of the moon they would be bathed in the black blanket of the sky, consumed by its cold.
+Their nights last weeks, and their days come and go in minutes; they struggle through life in darkness.
+If it were not for the light of the moon, they would be bathed in the black blanket of the sky, consumed by its cold.

-The people that live here are large, they are nearly as wide as the trees that grow, with skin as thick as the stones that litter the landscape.
-Isolated from the comforts of the civilised world they have started to partake in strange forms of entertainment, competing with one another by testing their own strength against one another.
-They pick up, and throw entire tree trunks, shatter stones with their fists, and go into the wild to see you can survive in the most remote, wolf filled section of their country.
+The people that live here are large; they are nearly as wide as the trees that grow, with skin as thick as the stones that litter the landscape.
+Isolated from the comforts of the civilized world, they have started to partake in strange forms of entertainment, competing with one another by testing their own strength against one another.
+They pick up and throw entire tree trunks, shatter stones with their fists, and go into the wild to see if you can survive in the most remote, wolf-filled section of their country.